ericaschwa/comp120.spring2016.team2/README.md

  - Accessing the system (ie. logging in) should be quick and painless for those that have access to the system.
- - Do as much work for the user as possible.
+ - The product should do as much work for the user as possible.
  The less information the user has to manually add during reporting, the better.
  - The on-call responder should be able to navigate the incident table easily and the reporter should be able to quickly add an incident without having to navigate through menus.